kudah99/flutter_thingspeak/README.md

 # Flutter ThingSpeak

-Flutter ThingSpeak is a Dart package that provides a client for interacting with ThingSpeak channels.
+Flutter ThingSpeak is a Dart package that provides a client for interacting with ThingSpeak channels.Covers all functionalities of the ThingSpeak API, enabling users to update channel information, fetch and analyze feeds, and query public channels.
+Compatible with both the hosted ThingSpeak server at api.thingspeak.com and self-hosted open-source servers.

 ## Features